nautobot/nautobot-app-ssot/docs/user/developing_jobs.md

 ### Optimizing Nautobot Database Queries

-As an SSoT job typically has lots of database interaction for loading, creating, updating, and deleting objects, this is a common source of performance issues.
+As an SSoT job typically has lots of Nautobot database interaction (i.e. Nautobot is always either the source or the destination) for loading, creating, updating, and deleting objects, this is a common source of performance issues.

 The following is an example of an inefficient `load` function that can be greatly improved: